 Veteran journalist Raghavachari passes away at 80; AP CM condoles

 Amaravati, Oct 28: Eminent journalist C Raghavachari died following prolonged illness in the early hours of Monday, sources said.
 He was 80.
-Raghavachari was editor of 'Visalaandhra' Telugu daily for over 30 years from 1972.
+Raghavachari was the editor of 'Visalaandhra' Telugu daily for over 30 years from 1972.

 Hailing from Warangal district, now in Telangana, Raghavachari began his career as a student union leader in CPI's All India Students Federation and worked as its state (then united AP) president.
 A voracious reader and a prolific writer, he later became a journalist in Visalaandhra newspaper run by the CPI.